emen7/poprev2/src/content/README.md

 1. Read files from the `raw` directory
 2. Transform them into a standardized internal format
 3. Extract and enhance metadata
+4. Store processed versions in the `processed` directory
-4. Make them available for display through the reader component
+5. Make them available for display through the reader component

+## Processed Content

+The `processed` directory contains web-optimized and download-ready versions of the content:

+- Web-optimized content for faster loading
+- Download-ready formats (PDF, DOCX, etc.)
+- Content with enhanced metadata and formatting

 ## Future Enhancements

-In future phases, this directory will also include:
+In future phases, this directory structure will be further enhanced with:

-- Pre-transformed content for faster loading
+- Automated processing pipelines
-- Additional content categories
+- Version control for content revisions
+- Advanced search indexing
-- Media assets related to the content
+- Media assets management